 Similar considerations apply to the treatment of other minority groups within programmes, for example older people and minority language groups.
 As with race, disability, sexuality or religion, there is some latitude for comments or humour based on or around these groups but where comments are made, programme-makers and broadcasters must consider the potential of the comments to cause offence.
 Any offence should be justifiable on editorial grounds and by the context.

-The most recent research of Ofcom into current attitudes to potentially offensive language and gestures on TV can be found here.
+The most recent research of Ofcom into current attitudes to potentially offensive language and gestures on TV.